Server and pool health

 As discussed before, a monitor issues health checks periodically to evaluate the health of a each server within a pool.

-Each health check is trying to answer two questions:
+Each health monitor request is trying to answer two questions:

-- Is the server offline?: Does the server respond to the health check at all?
+- Is the server offline?: Does the server respond to the health monitor request at all?
 If so, does it respond quickly enough (as specified in the monitor’s Timeout field)?

 - Is the server working as expected?: Does the server respond with the expected HTTP response codes?
 Does it include specific information in the response body?

-If the answer to either of these questions is “No”, then the server fails the health check.
+If the answer to either of these questions is “No”, then the server fails the health monitor request.

 Based on the characteristics of your server pools, you have several customization options that affect how and whether a server is considered unhealthy.